Mabnys/MamadouCapstoneNewsApp/README.md

 This repo is created to store the homeworks related to the repo.

-***Note that all the branches and homeworks have their own branches that are merged to the development branch.***
+***Note that all the homeworks have their own branches that are merged to the development branch.***

 All Homeworks branches related to this repo are and will be merge with the development branch.